freepsw/funsets/README.md

-# Week 2 assgnment funsets
+# Week 2 Assgnment of funsets
 coursera fFunctional Programming Principles in Scala week 2 exam

 ## How to submit my Programming Assignment